MICLab-Unicamp/LobePrior/README.md

 > python predict.py -i input -o output -p

+##### To predict lung lobe segmentation using parallel computing, add -p and -nw to specify the number of processes

+> python predict.py -i input -o output -p- nw 4

 ##### Images for testing

 If you wish to test the LobePrior method, you may use a public dataset referred to here as CoronaCases.
 The COVID-19 CT Lung and Infection Segmentation Dataset, available on Zenodo, provides 20 CT scans of COVID-19 patients.
 You can access and download the dataset directly via the following link: